Are you prone to digital distraction? I am.

 Finally, a moment comes when I run out of digital fiddling.
 And the piece I need to write is pressing against it’s deadline.

-How to stop digital fiddling
+How to stop digital digital distractions

 There are three actions you need to take: